Categories

 What advice would you have for a university or college who was considering using a chat bot or digital assistant in their setting?

 It was important for us to identify a real problem which had the potential to be addressed through these technologies.
 There’s a combination of features here: barriers to student success, limited advisor capacity, and potential to make a better, more efficient experience.
 That is a good fit to the potential of digital assistants.
 We’ve been collaborating with Jisc’s subject specialists in accessibility and assistive technology to share knowledge about this project and discuss the wider potential with other universities and colleges.
-Taylor is great as an example of what the technology can do, and people have recognised the same issues in their own institution, so they are interested in whether it can be adapted to their needs.
-At the same time they often come up with different problems where an assistant could reduce burden on staff and students and provide timely personalised information.
+Taylor is great as an example of what the technology can do, and people have recognised the same issues in their own institutions, so they are interested in whether it can be adapted to their needs.
+At the same time, they often come up with different problems where an assistant could reduce the burden on staff and students and provide timely personalised information.

 Another issue that has been central in these discussions is the readiness to create or adopt these systems.
 The assistant won’t stand alone.
 It will need to integrate with current processes and interact with data.
 It’s important to understand the current systems and also to work with stakeholders across departments and roles to make the best of the technology.

 We were very clear that our aim wasn’t to replace expert advisors with an AI-based system, but instead to work with our staff and students to find and address challenges they faced.
-For example they told us that they were having to repeat the same information to new students in lots of their phone calls, which took time away from applying their expertise and responding to complex issues.
+For example, they told us that they were having to repeat the same information to new students in lots of their phone calls, which took time away from applying their expertise and responding to complex issues.
 Taylor could take some of this burden away, and get that information to the student earlier.

 Further reading